Discover frill-free luxury in the San Juan Mountains.

 Eric’s pride and joy is the Mount Hayden Backcountry Kitchen, where he constructed a professional six-burner range, oversized sink, and oak cabinetry with an open and outward-facing basalt countertop to invite guests to saddle up and chat while he prepares their dishes.

 An aspiring yogi who is committed to a low carbon footprint, Eric begins his year of wood-gathering every spring as he fells dead trees and splits wood to heat the lodge’s American-made cast ironwood stove.
-The lodge runs on solar power, and Eric has plans to remove propane completely.
+The lodge runs on solar power complemented by a small hydro-electric generator.

 His love and care for warm, inviting spaces and company make every moment in the backcountry an exercise in beauty.
 Eric loves to fill the air with the aroma and anticipation of a satisfying meal and good conversation and is passionate about extending this invitation to community youth groups and nonprofits in Colorado.